systematic-magic/puma/puma.rst

 Download
 --------

-You can download CheeTah `here`_.
+You can download PuMa `here`_.

 Interface
 ---------
-You can use CheeTah to navigate to pii HTML page directly.
+You can use PuMa to navigate to pii HTML page directly.
 No more copy/paste in the URL of other article and clicking on "HTML".
 You just need to paste pii in "Enter PII here" field and press "Go".

-If "Open in the same tab" flag is active then CheeTah will open article in the same tab.
+If "Open in the same tab" flag is active then PuMa will open article in the same tab.
 Otherwise, it will open it in a new tab.

-If you open pii pages using CheeTah, then you may like to run the check automatically when the page is loaded.
+If you open pii pages using PuMa, then you may like to run the check automatically when the page is loaded.
 To do that you can activate "Run check automatically" flag before pressing on "Go" button.

 If you prefer running check manually, then deactivate "Run check automatically" flag and use "Run" button to launch the check.